sponnify/map_tournament_wiki/players.md

 # Players

+{: .warning }
+> This page is currently under construction.
+Check back later for complete information.

+# Players

 ## Match Format
 The tournament uses the "Corsace Open" match format for all matches.
 For detailed information about the format, including protect, pick, ban procedures, and mod rules, please see the [Tournament Format]({{ site.baseurl }}/tournament-info/tournament-structure/format/) page.